CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster/run-cmaq-benchmark-pcluster_v54.md

 ## Run CMAQ

 ### Verify that you have an updated set of run scripts from the pcluster-cmaq repo
-To ensure you have the correct directory specified

 `cd /shared/pcluster-cmaq/run_scripts/cmaqv54+/`